 - Warm the butter, maple syrup, water, and milk in a saucepan over a low heat until a thermometer reads 46°C. Do not overheat this mixture or you’ll kill the yeast.

-- Add the wet ingredients to the dry ingredients and stir with a wooden spoon until incorporated.
+Add the wet ingredients to the dry ingredients and stir with a wooden spoon until incorporated.
+Crack in the egg and beat to combine.
 Fit the stand mixer with the dough hook and knead for 4-5 minutes, or until the dough is soft and slightly springy.

 - Cover the bowl with a tea towel and place in a warm spot to rest for 30 minutes.